thecodeteam/mosaicme/DEPLOYMENT.md

 - `mosaic-outlarge` for the resulting mosaics (high resolution)
 - `mosaic-outsmall` for the resulting mosaics (low resolution, thumbnails)

-You can use EMC ECS Community Edition to easily create an object storage service: https://github.com/EMCECS/ECS-CommunityEdition
+You can also use EMC ECS Community Edition to easily create an object storage service: https://github.com/EMCECS/ECS-CommunityEdition

 ## RabbitMQ